Head to Head Survey: Weatherford International (WFTIQ) and The Competition

 |2.36

-As a group, “Oil & gas field machinery” companies have a potential upside of 24.58%.
-Given Weatherford International’s rivals higher possible upside, analysts plainly believe Weatherford International has less favorable growth aspects than its rivals.
+As a group, “Oil & gas field machinery” companies have a potential upside of 32.86%.
+Given Weatherford International’s peers higher possible upside, analysts clearly believe Weatherford International has less favorable growth aspects than its peers.

-This table compares Weatherford International and its rivals’ net margins, return on equity and return on assets.

-This table compares Weatherford International and its rivals gross revenue, earnings per share and valuation.
+This table compares Weatherford International and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue